Antor-094/Assignment-4-WorkOnRestApi/README.md

 # L2B2A3 Course Review App

-Welcome to **L2B2A3 Course Review App**!
+Welcome to the **Course Review App**!
 This repository contains the source code for my course review web application.
-Follow the instructions below to run the application locally.
+The application allows users to register, log in, and review various courses.
+Additionally, it includes functionality for administrators to manage courses and categories.
+Follow the instructions below to set up and run the application locally.

 ## Prerequisites